The Action Governance Layer They’ll Arrive At — But Only Through Failure

 - What gets absorbed, deferred, or escalated — at the system level

-- What beliefs hold under volatility
+- What beliefs and policies hold under volatility

-- What shouldn’t be allowed, ever
+- What must never be allowed to execute, ever

-- And what must never be forgotten
+- And what must always be recorded and explainable

 Thinking OS™ didn’t wait for failure.